Skip to main content

 Important: Use fieldPositionId from page.fieldPositions[]._id, not fieldId from document.fields[]._id.
 Using the wrong ID will cause navigation to fail.

 For row-level paths, the field must be a table or collection type.
 The rowId must match an existing row’s ID in that field’s value; otherwise goto returns .failure.
+For column-level paths, the columnId must match an existing visible column in the field; otherwise goto returns .failure (but still navigates to the row).

 GotoConfig